damico/rtl433_2_aprs/README.md

 ## Compiling
 - Satisfy the software dependencies;
 - Just clone this repository and run the following maven command `mvn clean install -DskipTests`.
+If you want to generate a executable jar package use this command: `mvn clean install -DskipTests package`.

 ## Software